Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Abstract

 \section{Abstract}

 We focus on prediction problems with structured outputs that are subject to output validity constraints, e.g. pseudocode-to-code translation where the code must compile.
 While labeled input-output pairs are expensive to obtain, ``unlabeled'' outputs, i.e. outputs without corresponding inputs, are freely available (e.g. code on GitHub) and provide information about output validity.
-Pre-training captures this structure by training a denoiser to denoise corrupted versions of unlabeled outputs.
+We can capture the output structure by pre-training a denoiser to denoise corrupted versions of unlabeled outputs.
 We first show that standard fine-tuning after pre-training destroys some of this structure.
-We then propose \emph{composed fine-tuning}, which trains a predictor composed with the pre-trained denoiser.
-Importantly, the denoiser is fixed to preserve output structure.
-Like standard fine-tuning, the predictor is also initialized with the pre-trained denoiser.
-We prove for two-layer ReLU networks that composed fine-tuning significantly reduces the complexity of the predictor, thus improving generalization.
+We then propose \emph{composed fine-tuning}, which fine-tunes a predictor composed with the pre-trained denoiser, which is frozen to preserve output structure.
+For two-layer ReLU networks, we prove that composed fine-tuning significantly reduces the complexity of the predictor, thus improving generalization.
 Empirically, we show that composed fine-tuning improves over standard fine-tuning on two pseudocode-to-code translation datasets (3\% and 6\% relative).
-The improvement is magnified on out-of-distribution (OOD) examples (4\% and 25\% relative), suggesting that reducing predictor complexity improves OOD extrapolation.
+The improvement from composed fine-tuning is magnified on out-of-distribution (OOD) examples (4\% and 25\% relative).